The voice of urban opportunity

 Mr. Green’s involvement with ICIC began as a Board Member for Inner City Advisors in Oakland, California in 1996.
 His stated belief is the future of this country’s economic viability is based on the viability of its cities, particularly the inner cities, and small business/entrepreneurial success.
 He grew up in the inner city and knows firsthand of the untapped potential that resides in these venues.
 He supports ICIC as the thought leader and convener within our country to raise the visibility of these factors to public policy, corporations, and the nonprofit communities.

-Brenda McKenzie was appointed Director of Economic Development for the Boston Redevelopment Authority (BRA) by Mayor Thomas M. Menino and the BRA’s Board of Directors beginning in July 2008.
-McKenzie brings to the role over 15 years in the community development arena, including development finance, community revitalization, asset management and public affairs with a focus on sustainable and inclusionary development.
+Brenda previously served as Director of Economic Development for the Boston Redevelopment Authority (BRA) by Mayor Thomas M. Menino and the BRA’s Board of Directors beginning in July 2008.
+McKenzie brought to the role over 15 years in the community development arena, including development finance, community revitalization, asset management and public affairs with a focus on sustainable and inclusionary development.

 McKenzie brings a multi-disciplinary approach to development with both private and public sector perspectives.
 As Deputy Commissioner for Neighborhood Development with the City of Chicago, McKenzie facilitated over $2 billion in private commercial, industrial, residential and mixed-use development while maintaining community focus.
 Her experience is rounded with a record of private sector accomplishment as an asset manager, a broker representing a national client base and in global affairs with Starbucks Coffee.
 She is a graduate of the University of Illinois, where she received her Bachelor of Science degree from the College of Business and a Masters of Public Administration from the College of Urban Planning and Public Affairs.